naps-product-sa/vmc-openshift-install-lab/README.md

 ocp4_pull_secret: 'CHANGEME'
 ##################################
 ```
-1. Replace the existing values for the guid and vcenter password you got from RHDP
+1. Replace the existing values for the guid and vCenter password you got from RHDP.
 2. Grab your OpenShift Pull Secret from the [Red Hat Hybrid Cloud Console](https://console.redhat.com/openshift/install/vsphere/agent-based) and paste it *between the single ticks* for the `ocp4_pull_secret` variable.

 ### Wait, what am I about to run?